Agent Skills and MCP#

 MCP server (any MCP client)#

-The jac-mcp plugin runs a Model Context Protocol server that exposes the Jac compiler -- grammar, documentation, examples, the bundled guides, and tools to validate, format, lint, run, and transpile Jac -- to any MCP-capable assistant.
+The built-in jac mcp server runs a Model Context Protocol server that exposes the Jac compiler -- grammar, documentation, examples, the bundled guides, and tools to validate, format, lint, run, and transpile Jac -- to any MCP-capable assistant.

 Start it with: